About area and iteration (sprint) paths

 While you can assign the same area path to more than one team, this can cause problems if two teams claim ownership over the same set of work items.
 To learn more, see About boards and Kanban, Limitations of multi-team Kanban board views.

-As needed, you can perform the following actions at any time:
+As needed, you can do the following actions at any time:

 - Add additional child nodes